toon23/m8fsto/README.md

  * `grep-sample` : to find song using a specific sample
  * `broken-search` : Find songs with missing samples
  * `bundle` : Bundling a song (without a M8)
+ * `prune-bundle` : Remove unused extra sample from a bundled song.

 ## Examples